colidescope

 return result

-A Function's definition begins with the keyword def.
-After this is the Function's name, which follows the same naming conventions as Variables.
-The Function's name is always followed immediately by a set of parenthesis.
-Inside the parenthesis you can place any number of input variables separated by commas (,), which will be passed to the Function when it is called, and are available within the body of the Function.
-If a Function does not expect any inputs you still include the parenthesis, however in this case there won't be anything inside of them, for example: my_function_name().
+A function's definition begins with the keyword def.
+After this is the function's name, which follows the same naming conventions as variables.
+The function's name is always followed immediately by a set of parenthesis where you can place any number of input variables separated by commas (,).
+When the function is called these inputs will be passed to the function and become available within the body of the function as variables.
+If a function does not expect any inputs you still include the parenthesis, however in this case there won't be anything inside of them, for example: my_function_name().

 print(add_function(2))

-Here we call the Function by writing its name and passing in '2' as the input.
-The result of the Function (the number '4') will then be passed into the print() Function which will print '4' to the console.
+Here we call the function by writing its name and passing in '2' as the input.
+The result of the function (the number '4') will then be passed into the print() function which will print '4' to the output window.

 var = 2